Coalllball/AcademicSite/content/post/a-glance-at-netflix’s-database/index.md

 # Reflection

-During the process of making dashboard with Tableau, I encountered a lot of obstacles since I am not familiar with its mechanism.
+During the process of making a dashboard with Tableau, I encountered a lot of obstacles since I am not familiar with its mechanism.
 I eventually solved most of the problems by modifying the data cleanup procedure, but I still have many ideas that I could not finally implement in Tableau.
 My future plan is to recreate the genre charts with chord plots, since the bubble plot I am using now does not show the relationships among the genres and their sub-genres.
 I also plan to change the age rating chart to a pyramid plot to visualize the difference between movies and TV shows more noticeably.

 # Acknowledgment